Skip to main content

 Top roller (guide roller)

-A pair of rollers fixed to the receive post of a cantilever sliding gate that guide the cantilever rail and carry the gate's weight.
+On a cantilever gate, a pair of rollers fixed to the post.
+They hold up the cantilever rail and let the gate slide, and they carry the gate's weight.

 Top rollers usually come as a packaged kit from sliding-gate hardware suppliers, sized for the rail profile (e.g. 80x80, 100x60) and rated for a gate weight (commonly 400 to 800 kg).
 The rollers are nylon or polyurethane wheels on sealed steel bearings, set in a steel housing that grips both faces of the rail.